 With his trusty screwdriver tucked safely away in his diaper, Tommy Pickles is the daring leader always ready for an adventure.
 He’s as reliable as they come, always there for his best friend, Chuckie, his other friends, Phil, Lil and Kimi, and his little brother, Dil.
 His mischevious older cousin, Angelica, is always trying to dupe the babies, but Tommy’s moral compass and big heart never fail to triumph in the end.
 With an unquenchable curiosity for the world around him, Tommy is the bravest baby around, the one his friends can rally behind with his positive declaration, “A baby’s gotta do what a baby’s gotta do!”

 That’s a wrap on my favorite cartoon characters!
-Have a favorite of your own that’s not included on this list?
-Feel free to share by leaving a comment.
+Have a favorite of your own not included on the list?
+Feel free to share.